SlowBubble/video-spreadsheet/README.md

 # Wishlist
 P1:
-- Display the absolute end time of the asset in the table (but won't be editable as it will be computed)
-- console log the YT player operations so that I can understand what's happening
 - Instead of stopping with `space`, let's stop with `shift+space`, and instead have `space` pause, but the tricky bit is to figure out how to resume with the plan-based architecture (plan generation need to happen based on the current time)
 - Name each row with an id and display that instead of the asset link
   - When you press enter, it should display 2 prompt; 1 for the name and 1 for the link (if the name is not "@id"); if the name is blank, then just use the entire link as the name.